Arstanley/SmartMirror/README.md

 A machine learning based beauty hub, powered by the Raspberry Pi

 # Hardware
-A Dell Monitor
-A Rasberry Pi 3B running on Rasbien
+A Dell Monitor, a Rasberry Pi 3B running on Rasbien, and a Pi Cam
-Pi Cam

 # api used
 Baidu AI face detection http://ai.baidu.com/tech/face/detect